How Do Rats Get Inside Your House? Hidden Entry Points and Fixes

 Quick tip: check the edges first.
 Most rat signs show up along walls, not in the center of a room.

-How to Keep Rats From Getting Inside Your House (Step-by-Step)
+How to Stop Rats From Getting Inside Your House (Step-by-Step)

 If you want rats gone for good, you need a plan that lowers pressure outside and blocks access inside.
 Doing just one works for a week… then the problem comes back.